Fueled/swift-style-guide/README.md

 ```swift
 var someDictionary: [String: Int]
 ```

-- Trailing commas in arrays and dictionaries should be enforced:

-> **Rationale:** helps to reduce spurious diffs when elements are added or removed (reference [https://lists.swift.org/pipermail/swift-evolution-announce/2016-May/000171.html](here)).

-> ⚠️ Warning (SwiftLint Standard rule `trailing_comma`)

 - Names of types and protocols are UpperCamelCase.
 Everything else is lowerCamelCaseWhen, e.g. when declaring a constant: